On a class of twisted elliptic curve codes: Introduction

-Generalized Reed-Solomon (GRS) codes achieve the Singleton bound and they are the most important MDS codes family.
-In 2017, Beelen \textit{et al} introduced the concept of twisted generalized Reed-Solomon (TGRS) codes.
-Since then, the properties of the TGRS codes have attracted a lot of researchers, see the references \cite{4,6}, \cite{7}, \cite{9}, \cite{16}, \cite{22, 23, 24, 25} \textit{et al}.
-In \cite{16}, Jin \textit{et al} constructed some new families of non-Reed-Solomon MDS codes from sets of non-arithmetic progression.
-In \cite{18}, Sun \textit{et al} studied the decoding algorithms of TGRS codes and twisted Goppa codes.
-In \cite{22}, Hu et. al. came up with a new class of TGRS codes, namely, $(\mathcal{L},\mathcal{P})-$TGRS codes and provided necessary and sufficient conditions for $(\mathcal{L},\mathcal{P})-$TGRS codes to be MDS and self-dual, which extends the related results in the previous works about TGRS codes.
-Recently, the deep hole problems of TGRS codes was also considered in~\cite{23,24} \textit{et al}.
-In \cite{25}, Yang \textit{et al} determined sufficient and necessary conditions for two classes of TGRS codes to be MDS or self-orthogonal and provide some new constructions for the MDS self-orthogonal codes and linear complementary dual (LCD) codes.
+The Generalized Reed-Solomon (GRS) code is one of the most important MDS code families.
+In 2017, Beelen \textit{et al.} introduced the concept of twisted generalized Reed-Solomon (TGRS) codes; see \cite{4}.
+Since then, properties of the TGRS codes have attracted a lot of researchers.
+Now we recall some classical constructions of TGRS codes.
+In \cite{18}, Sun \textit{et al.} studied the decoding algorithms of TGRS codes and twisted Goppa codes.
+Huang \textit{et al.} constructed MDS or NMDS LCD codes from twisted genralized Reed-Solomon codes; see \cite{5}.
+In \cite{22}, Hu \textit{et al.} came up with a new class of TGRS codes, namely $(\mathcal{L},\mathcal{P})-$TGRS codes and provided necessary and sufficient conditions for $(\mathcal{L},\mathcal{P})-$TGRS codes to be MDS and self-dual, which extends the related results in the previous work about TGRS codes.
+Recently, the deep hole problems of TGRS codes were also considered; see~\cite{23,24} \textit{etc.}.

-Algebraic geometry (AG) codes as a generalization of GRS codes are introduced by Goppa in 1980s.
-They are important both in coding theory and cryptography.
-The Tasfasman-Vladut-Zink bound induced by the towers of AG codes improves the Gilbert-Varshamov bound in the asymptotic performance of codes in~\cite{1}.
-The cryptanalysis of the McEliece cryptosystem based on AG codes and their subfield subcodes in~\cite{21} \textit{et al}.